kevintruong/til/Scheduling,-Part-1:-Scheduling-Processes.md

 # Write a formula for the wait time based on arrival time, execution time and completion time

+# Linux Scheduling
+As of February 2016, Linux by default uses Completely Fair Scheduler for CPU scheduling and the Budget Fair Scheduling "BFQ" for I/O scheduling.
+Appropriate scheduling can have a significant impact on throughput and latency.
+Latency is particularly important for interactive and soft-real time applications such as audio and video streaming.
+See the discussion and comparative benchmarks here [https://lkml.org/lkml/2014/5/27/314] for more information.

 For now, see
 * https://subversion.ews.illinois.edu/svn/sp15-cs241/_shared/lectures/CS241FA15-26-SockOpts-Scheduling.docx